DinhThienPhuc/reactjs-base/packages/components/button/CHECKLIST.md

 export const TextField = () => <></>
 ```

-- 💯 Isolate conditionally displayed elements into separate files and dynamically import them as needed using lazy loading.
+- 🏳️ Isolate conditionally displayed elements into separate files and dynamically import them as needed using lazy loading.
+This might result in a larger bundle size, so please choose whether to focus on the split strategy or the bundle size

 ```typescript
 const HelperText = lazy(() =>